 With 10 days, I’d add a day to either Santiago or Puerto Varas.
 For travelers who arrive later on Day 1, consider adding just a little more time in Santiago.

 However, for me, I’d add an extra day to Puerto Varas.
 There are so many amazing day trips from this city that I was bummed that I couldn’t do them all.
+I ended up with about a day and a half in Santiago and that was good for me.
+Any extra time would be added to Puerto Varas.

-When to Do This Itinerary
+When to Do This Chile Itinerary

-This itinerary could theoretically be done all year round, but some seasons will be better than others.
+This 9 day Chile itinerary could theoretically be done all year round, but some seasons will be better than others.
 I’d avoid the Chilean Winter (June through August) as many sights in Puerto Varas close for the season.
 On the opposite end of the spectrum, the Chilean Summer (December through February) is peak season in southern Chile.
-My guide in Chiloé said that when the cruise ships are in town, it’s not uncommon to have 2000 people at Petrohué Falls.
+My guide in Chiloé said that when the cruise ships are in town, it’s not uncommon to have 2,000 people at Petrohué Falls.
 I’d try very hard to avoid that!

 Shoulder season can offer a great balance.
 I visited in October 2023 and had a phenomenal visit.
 Temperatures were pleasant around Santiago and Viña del Mar.
 It was warm without being too hot.
 In Puerto Varas, by some miracle, I had clear skies and sunshine every single day (this is not the norm—the area has 238 days of rain per year).
 Temperatures were always cold in the morning in Puerto Varas but warmed up to a comfortable temperature in the afternoon (although I still had a sweatshirt on).